 Gas production in Bass Strait

 Bass Strait has had a long history, but still has a very bright future.
-There is approximately 7 trillion cubic feet of gas remaining in the basin, which will see Bass Strait continue to supply vital energy to Australians for decades to come.
 In Bass Strait broadly, we continue to look for opportunities to find new developments as well as extend the life of existing oil and gas fields.

 Natural gas prices

 The natural gas price is made up of a number of components, including the wholesale price of natural gas, charges associated with distributing the gas and charges associated with retailing the gas to customers.

 The wholesale price of natural gas charged by Esso Australia Resources Pty Ltd to its customers also included an estimated direct and indirect carbon tax cost of $0.0942/GJ.
 As per the Carbon Tax Substantiation Statement to the Australian Competition and Consumer Commission, following the repeal of the of the carbon tax legislation these savings have been passed on to Esso’s customers in full with effect from 1 July 2014.